The Facts About 2D and 3D Mammograms

 During a 2D mammogram (also called conventional digital mammography), two pictures are typically taken of each breast—one from the side and one from above.

 During a 3D mammogram (also known as digital breast tomosynthesis), multiple images are taken of the breast from different angles.
-A computer combines the images to create a 3D picture of the breast, which may give doctors a clearer view of the breast tissue.
+A computer combines the images to create a 3D picture of the breast, which may give doctors a clearer view of the breast tissue by allowing them to see images of various “slices” or portions of the breast.
+This can be helpful to find things in denser breasts.

 Compression of the breasts is the same for both types of mammograms.